pluralsight/guides/in-review/microsoft-net/using-angular-2-with-asp-net-core/article.md

   "atom": { "rewriteTsconfig": false }
 }
 ```
-##### It’s mandatory to install TypeScript 2.o for working with Angular 2.
+##### It’s mandatory to install TypeScript 2.0 when working with Angular 2.

 At present typings.json is not required because we are using [@types with TypeScript.](https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/) However if your using any other packages which don’t have entries in @types then **typings.json** has to be added.

 # Step 6: Usage of Webpack as module bundler
 ### What is Webpack?

 Webpack is a powerful module bundler.
 A bundle is a JavaScript file that incorporate assets that belong together and should be served to the client in a response to a single file request.
-A bundle can include JavaScript, CSS styles, HTML, and almost any other kind of file.
+A bundle can include JavaScript, CSS, HTML, and almost any other language.

 Webpack roams over your application source code, looking for import statements, building a dependency graph, and emitting one (or more) bundles.
 With plugin “loaders” Webpack can preprocess and minify different non-JavaScript files such as TypeScript, SASS, and LESS files.

-In package.json, we have added “webpack“ packages as “devdependencies“.
+In `package.json`, we have added “webpack“ packages as “devdependencies“.
 They will perform all bundling work.

-What webpack does is written in a JavaScript configuration file know as **webpack.config.js**.
-As always the applications are run in **Development**, **Test** and **Production** environment.
+**`webpack.config.js`** defines what Webpack does.
+As always, the applications are run in **Development**, **Test** and **Production** environment.

 There are some common functionalities and some specific to environments.
-We will focus on development and production environment to write accordingly.
+We will focus on the development and production environment.

-Development environment should have source maps for debugging TypeScript files, minifying bundles of JS, CSS etc files not necessary.

-Production environment should minify bundles to reduce loading time, do not include source maps.
-Webpack 2 also does tree shaking i.e. eliminate unused code to further reduce bundle sizes.
+The development environment should have source maps for debugging TypeScript files.
+However, minifying bundles of JS, CSS, etc. is not required.
+The production environment should minify bundles to reduce loading time.
+Webpack 2 also does tree-shaking, a method for eliminating unused code to shrink bundle sizes.

 > The entire source code is on my [github repo](https://www.github.com/syedikramshah), fork or clone to play with it.

-webpack.config.js – Based on environment set process.env.NODE_ENV, it runs either dev or prod configurations.
+`webpack.config.js` – Based on environment set process.env.NODE_ENV, it runs either dev or prod configurations.

-Webpack.common.js before bundling environment specific files, it performs tasks meant to be used for both environment.
+`Webpack.common.js` before bundling environment specific files, it performs tasks meant to be used for both environment.

-Webpack splits Angular 2 apps into 3 files polyfills(to maintain backward compatibility with older browsers) , vendors(all JS, CSS, HTML, SCSS, images, JSON etc into one file) and boot (application specific files)
+Webpack splits Angular 2 apps into 3 files `polyfills` (to maintain backward compatibility with older browsers), `vendors` (all JS, CSS, HTML, SCSS, images, JSON etc into one file) and `boot` (application specific files).
-resolve based on various file extensions
-Webpack itself doesn’t know what to do with a non-JavaScript file.
-We teach it to process such files into JavaScript with loaders.
-For this, we have written loaders TS, HTML, JSON, Fonts, images
+This split is resolved based on various file extensions when Webpack itself doesn’t know what to do with a non-JavaScript file.

-Any static assets placed in “clientsrc/assets” will be copied to assets folder using CopyWebpackPlugin
-CleanWebpackPlugin cleans “wwwroot/dist” folder every time we run it, so that we get fresh set of files.
+We teach it to process such files into JavaScript using loaders.
+For this, we have written loaders for TS, HTML, JSON, fonts, images, and more.
+Any static assets placed in `clientsrc/assets` will be copied to assets folder using CopyWebpackPlugin.
+CleanWebpackPlugin cleans `wwwroot/dist` folder every time we run it, so that we get fresh set of files.

-I told you above to delete the index.html file, now the clientsrc/index.html will be moved to wwwroot using HtmlWebpackPlugin.
+I told you above to delete the `index.html` file, now the clientsrc/index.html will be moved to `wwwroot` using HtmlWebpackPlugin.
 Plus Webpack injects the bundle files i.e. polyfills, vendor, boot JS files and includes them in HTML script reference.
-Now let’s see webpack.dev.js for development purpose
+Now let’s see `webpack.dev.js` for development purpose

-Running “webpack-dev-server” – this runs entire application in memory, any changes to source file gets applied immediately
+Running `webpack-dev-server` – this runs the entire application in memory.
+Any changes to source file gets applied immediately.
 Loads application in debug mode with source map.
-Everything run in memory i.e. html, js, static files are loaded in memory.
 Runs the application on localhost 3000 port.
-Port can be changed as your convenience
+(The port can be changed as your convenience.)

-Now let’s see webpack.prod.js for production purpose
+Now let’s take a look at what `webpack.prod.js` does:

-Merges all the bundle files and copies to wwwroot.
+* Merges all the bundle files and copies to `wwwroot`.
-Minifies all files to load faster using UglifyJsPlugin plugin
+* Minifies all files to load faster using UglifyJsPlugin.

+Hopefully this clarifies some of Webpack's functionalities.

-# Step 7: Writing Angular 2 application
+# Step 7: Writing the Angular 2 application
 Until now we created ASP.NET Core app, added TSconfig file, webpack configuration.
-Now it’s time to write Angular 2 application
+Now it’s time to write the Angular 2 application.

-In the github repo, you can see “clientsrc” folder.
-This contains the angular 2 app which gets bundled into using webpack configurations we wrote
+In the github repo, you can see the “clientsrc” folder.
+This contains the Angular 2 app which gets bundled into using webpack configurations we wrote

-“Clientsrc“ folder has index.html, polyfills.browses.ts, vendor.browsers.ts and mostly importantly boot.ts
+“Clientsrc“ folder has `index.html`, `polyfills.browses.ts`, `vendor.browsers.ts` and mostly importantly `boot.ts`.

-We have app folder containing HTML, Angular 2 components and root level module (app.module.ts) which gets loaded while bootstrapping application.
+We have app folder containing HTML, Angular 2 components and root level module (`app.module.ts`) which gets loaded while bootstrapping application.

 Some of files might be not interesting now, will focus them in separate articles later.

 # Step 8: Running the application
-Before running make sure you have run command “npm install”.
+Before running make sure you have run command <code>npm install</code>.
 This might not be needed but still it will ensure all packages are installed.

 ##### Now let’s run the application in development mode

-From command line (directory should be same as package.json), type “npm start” & hit enter.
+From command line (directory should be same as `package.json`), type `npm start` & hit enter.
 It will start running the webpack-dev-server which loads application and listens on localhost:3000.
-When on console it says “bundle is now VALID” then open a browser and navigate to http://localhost:3000 to see application getting loaded.
+When the console reads `bundle is now VALID`, open a browser and navigate to `http://localhost:3000` to see the loaded application
-Notice wwwroot folder, we don’t see any files copied because everything is running in memory.
+Notice `wwwroot` folder, we don’t see any files copied because everything is running in memory.

-Now that application runs properly on browser, let’s understand how Angular 2 app loads
+Now that the application runs properly on browser, let’s understand how Angular 2 app loads.

-When browser starts rendering index.html page, it encounters <my-app>Loading…</my-app> tag.
+When the browser starts rendering the `index.html` page, it encounters the <my-app>Loading…</my-app> tag.
-Then Angular’s module platformBrowserDynamic bootstraps clientsrc/app/AppModule through line platformBrowserDynamic().bootstrapModule(AppModule)
+Then Angular’s module `platformBrowserDynamic` bootstraps `clientsrc/app/AppModule` through line `platformBrowserDynamic().bootstrapModule(AppModule)`.

-AppModule then loads the component app.component.ts which is mentioned in @NgModule as bootstrap entry
+AppModule then loads the `component app.component.ts` which is mentioned in @NgModule as bootstrap entry.
-Clientsrc/src/Appcomponent then resolves the <my-app> tag as selector in it and renders UI with TypeScript code.
+`Clientsrc/src/Appcomponent` then resolves the `<my-app>` tag as a selector in it and renders the UI with TypeScript code.

-When we enter “npm start” in console to run the application, execution points scripts section of package.json to below code
+When we enter `npm start` in console to run the application, execution points scripts section of `package.json` to below code

 ```C#